 The Great Northern Catskills are the cradle of America's first artistic movement, the birthplace of ideas and cultural currents connecting the past to the present.
 Here, museums, galleries and historic sites celebrate, honor and commemorate the region's unique place in history.
 Mountains, river valleys and cloves echo with the ancient thunder of Henry Hudson's nine pins, the soft brush strokes of Thomas Cole's paintings and the musical notes of songs from foreign lands.

 The Catskills are home to musical traditions that celebrate the songs of cultures from around the world.
-Discover the music, songs and dances of Ireland at the Michael J. Quill Irish Cultural & Sports Centre in East Durham, or explore the history of pianos with Steven E. Greenstein's collection of rare, vintage instruments, some of which date back to Mozart's days as a composer, at the Doctorow Center for the Arts in Hunter.
+Explore the history of pianos with Steven E. Greenstein's collection of rare, vintage instruments, some of which date back to Mozart's days as a composer, at the Doctorow Center for the Arts in Hunter, NY.

-From Hudson River history to cultural attractions with a global relevance, the Catskills' museums offer diversity and discovery.
+From Hudson River history to cultural attractions with a global relevance, museums in the Catskills offer diversity and discovery.